Hanorex22/Demo/README.md

 My brother name is Jino Rex,he is studing in ninth standard My role model is my Father my favourite person is my parents
+Thankyou sir for spending time for reading my details